 IMRT for brain cancer

-Because of its accuracy, IMRT helps to reduce damage to healthy brain tissue and minimize side effects.
+Because of its accuracy, intensity modulated radiation therapy (IMRT) may help to reduce damage to healthy brain tissue and minimize side effects.
 As a result, IMRT is particularly useful when treating tumors that are close to critical structures in the brain, such as the brain stem or the nerves of the eyes.

-Compared to standard radiotherapy, IMRT allows our radiation oncologists to use higher doses of radiation from any angle, and shape radiation beams to match the contour of the brain tumor.
-At the same time, IMRT helps to spare healthy brain tissues and reduce side effects.
+Compared to standard radiotherapy, IMRT may allow a radiation oncologist to use higher doses of radiation from any angle, and shape radiation beams to match the contour of the brain tumor.
+At the same time, IMRT is designed to help spare healthy brain tissues and reduce side effects.

 Helping you maintain your quality of life

 Your care team anticipates and proactively manages the potential side effects of radiation therapy for brain cancer.
-Before, during and after your brain cancer treatment, you’ll receive integrative oncology services designed to keep you strong and nutritionally fortified, reduce the side effects of radiation, and promote your overall well-being.
+Before, during and after your brain cancer treatment, you’ll have access to supportive care services designed to keep you strong and nutritionally fortified, reduce the side effects of radiation, and promote your overall well-being.